harshini-puduri/youtube-chatbot-langchain/README.md

 ### Why I built this?

 I wanted to try out RAG without relying on wrappers or black-box APIs.
-Also — YouTube videos are underrated data sources, and I was curious if I could build a chatbot that understands one.
+Also, YouTube videos are underrated data sources, and I was curious if I could build a chatbot that understands one.

 ---